 But wait.
 Anger is more than a problem for “you angry people.”
 It is actually a problem for all of us — that includes you and me.

 Traditionally, the anger issue has been divided up between those who get angry and those who don’t.
-Some personalities tend toward red-faced eruptions; others are unflappably relaxed and easy-going.
+Some personalities tend toward red-faced eruptions; others are unflappably relaxed and easygoing.
 But the truth is, everyone gets angry — it’s just expressed in different ways.
-Neurophysiologist Nerina Ramlakham says, “Now we separate people differently into those who hold rage in and those who express it out” (“Why Anger Is Bad for You”).
+In her article “Why Anger Is Bad For You,” neurophysiologist Nerina Ramlakham says, “Now we separate people differently into those who hold rage in and those who express it out.”
 The question, then, isn’t who gets angry, but why we all get angry.

 And why we get angry has to do with love.